niesel/ffmpeg-windows-build-helpers/README.md

 ```
 And follow the prompts.

-For the shared libaries "lib.exe" under wine is needed.
+For the shared libraries "lib.exe" under wine is needed.
 Install it according to the explanation in the arrozcru wiki
 http://ffmpeg.arrozcru.org/wiki/index.php?title=Cross-compiling :